|[a] Text and illustration RF|

-You owe it to yourself to listen to this long interview with McPhee (but I know that you are pressed for time).
-At the very least, though, listen to the first few minutes.
-It is the very purpose that lies behind this assignment.
+You owe it to yourself to listen to this long interview with McPhee.
+At the very least, listen to the first two minutes.
+It is the very purpose behind this assignment.

 d.
-You must have at least one illustration.
+You must had at least one illustration.
 Think about "the rhetorical role of

 illustrations" in the New York Review of Books.

 Voilà you will have something not unlike what Alexis de Tocqueville might have written about understanding a complex, foreign culture that baffled and enticed him 180 years ago.
 While your letter won’t be as long as Democracy in America, it is likely—if it is done well—to be much like Tocqueville’s rich and evocative letters back to his family about encountering people, texts, and institutions in a strange land called the United States.

 You get the idea.
 If you don't, just raise your hand and ask me (or send me an e-mail message).
 I'll be happy to help.